Shuzhengz/TritonHacks-Python_Hard/Documentations/numpy.md

 ```

 We now want to time our normal by `255` to correct the colors, since we had it in `float64`, and now we want it back to
-the sandard color range (0 to 255)
+the standard color range (0 to 255)

 ```python
 normals *= 255